Make a complaint

 If you’re still not satisfied with the outcome

 If you are not happy with our response – or do not agree with the outcome – you can request a review.
-A senior officer will then review the complaint and notify you of the findings once the review is completed.
+A review can be either an Internal Review, where a senior council officer will then review the complaint and notify you of the findings once the review is completed.

-If you are still not satisfied with the outcome of a complaint – or if the complaint remains unresolved – you can seek assistance from the Victorian Ombudsman.
+If you are still not satisfied with the outcome of a complaint - do not wish to have an Internal Review – or if the complaint remains unresolved – you can seek assistance from the Victorian Ombudsman.
+The Victorian Ombudsman will conduct an external review of Council's investigation.